rtlabs-com/p-net/doc/compliancetest.rst

 verify that your laptop Ethernet interface speed is set to 100 Mbit/s and that any Windows or Siemens (TIA portal) LLDP implementation on the Ethernet interface is disabled.

+If the "Alarm" test case fails with the message "No valid Transport ACK on the Alarm ACK was received", then the Ethernet receive task probably has too low priority or too limited resources.
+Note that if increasing the priority, several alarm frames might be queued up before the main application have a chance to handle them.
+As the ART Tester sends a burst of 6 alarm frames in the APMS scenario, make sure that your alarm input queue can hold at least that number.

+If there are problems in test case Behavior scenario 10 regarding reading and writing via SNMP after power cycling, verify that there is proper connection to the SNMP daemon immediately at startup.